-Laila Shereen Sakr is engaged in an ongoing posthuman performance of VJ Um Amel.
+Laila Shereen Sakr is engaged in an ongoing posthuman performance of VJ Um Amel, cyborg and VJ “Mother of Hope.”
 She writes, develops software, and produces multimodal art to theorize technology, language, and the body.
-Sakr is Assistant Professor of Media Theory & Practice at the University of California, Santa Barbara, where she co-founded the digital media studio Wireframe with Professor Alenda Chang.
-Recently, she premiered a solo exhibition, Beit Um Amel, in Cairo at the Tahrir Cultural Center in 2020; and a year later, she premiered Capital Glitch: Arab Cyborg Turns to D.C. at the Qualcomm Institute Gallery at UC San Diego.
-She was awarded the 2021 American Council of Learned Societies (ACLS) Digital Extension Award to develop Arab Data Bodies, a game driven by social media data.
-Her book, Arabic Glitch: Technoculture, Data Bodies, and Archives, is forthcoming in 2023 from Stanford University Press.
+Author of Arabic Glitch: Technoculture, Data Bodies, and Archives (Stanford University Press, 2023), Sakr is Assistant Professor of Media Theory & Practice at the University of California, Santa Barbara.
+At UCSB, she co-founded Wireframe, a studio promoting collaborative theoretical and creative media practice with investments in global social and environmental justice.
+She is Faculty Affiliate in the Department of Feminist Studies, Department of Media Arts and Technology, Center for Responsible Machine Learning, Center for Middle East Studies, and the Center for Information Technology and Society.

 VJ Um Amel has shown internationally in solo and group exhibitions and performances at galleries and museums, including the San Francisco MoMA, Fridge Art Gallery in Washington, DC, National Gallery of Art in Jordan, Camera Austria, Cultura Digital in Brazil, Kirchner Cultural Centre in Argentina, Tahrir Cultural Center in Egypt, Lagos Biennial in Nigeria, and the Qualcomm Institute in San Diego.
 Her peer-reviewed articles appear in Middle East Critique, Cinema Journal Teaching Dossier, Networking Knowledge: Journal of the Media, Communication, and Cultural Studies, Cyber Orient, Parson’s Journal for Information Mapping, Thoughtmesh: Critical Code Journal, and Feminist Debates in Digital Humanities.